Competitive Erosion is Conformally Invariant: Main ideas and organization of the article

-The proof of the above is technical and involves developing a convergence theory for discrete Green function with Neumann boundary conditions (this is done in \cite{tc}).
-The proofs rely on local central limit theorems for convergence of random walk on $\U_n$ to Reflected Brownian motion in $\U.$ Some of these estimates were obtained very recently in \cite{BC}, \cite{wtf} and \cite{thes}.
+When the underlying $\sigma$ is clear from context, we will often denote the above sets by $S_{\rm{B}}$ and $S_{\rm{R}}$ respectively.
+Now, recall the map $\psi$ from \eqref{confmap1}.
+Our proofs rely on the key technical result (Theorem \ref{convergence}) which states that: up to translation by a constant, $G_{n}(x)$ is close to the function $\frac{64}{\pi}\log{\bigl|\frac{\psi(x)-i}{\psi(x)+i}\bigr|},$ if the blob sizes are small and $n$ is large.
+The proof of the above, involves a convergence theory for the discrete Green function with Neumann boundary conditions to its continuous counterpart, and appears in a separate paper by the authors \cite{tc}.
+The proofs rely on local central limit theorems for convergence of random walk on $\U_n$ to Reflected Brownian motion on $\U.$ Some of these estimates were obtained very recently in \cite{BC,wtf,thes}.
+Note that from the above discussion it becomes clear why ${\rm{W}}(\sigma)$ is maximized if all the blue vertices are in $\U_{(\alpha),n}$ (see \eqref{area13}) and hence this justifies the construction of the function ${\rm{W}}(\cdot).$ A related discussion about interfaces of the blue and the red territory appears in a paper studying competitive erosion on the simpler cylinder graph, by the authors along with Lionel Levine and James Propp \cite[Sec 4.3]{cyl}.

+The proof of \eqref{e.drift} is the most technically challenging part of this paper.
+The proofs are based on considering the graph $\U_n$ as an electrical network.
+At a high level, the proof proceeds by interpreting $\E_{\sigma}({\rm{W}}(\varsigma_1) - {\rm{W}}(\varsigma_0))$, as the potential drop when certain vertices of the network are identified/glued.
+Rayleigh's monotonicity principle says that the voltage drop is always non-negative.
+However, for our purposes we need to make the monotonicity principle quantitative to prove a strictly positive lower bound.
+There are several geometric case considerations along the way to make the argument work.
+This constitutes a bulk of the paper and the result is stated as Theorem \ref{negdrift123}.

+The proof of Theorem \ref{negdrift123} is broken down into several parts.
+Sections \ref{efn} and \ref{build100} are devoted to this.
+Section \ref{roadmap} provides a detailed roadmap for the proof and what the various ingredients and steps of the proof are.
+Assuming Theorem \ref{negdrift123}, we use Azuma's inequality to argue that the process ${\rm{W}}(\varsigma_t),$ which more or less behaves like a sub-martingale, attains a state near its maximum in time $O(n^2)$ and takes an exponential in $n^2$ time to drift away from the maximum.
+Thus on average, it spends all but an exponentially tiny fraction of time, in a neighborhood of its maximum.
+These ingredients together with a general estimate relating local times to stationary measure (Lemma~\ref{hitstation}) establish Theorem~\ref{quantmainresult}.
+This is done in Section \ref{mht}.
+In Section \ref{TP} we state some properties of the Green function including asymptotic conformal invariance.